Skip to main content

 The steps shown in the image above are as follows:

-1. An action is invoked in Port;
+1. A self-service action or automation is invoked in Port.

 Verifying the webhook request using the request headers provides the following benefits:

-• Ensures that the request payload has not been tampered with
+• Ensures that the request payload has not been tampered with.

-• Ensures that the sender of the message is Port
+• Ensures that the sender of the message is Port.

-• Ensures that the received message is not a replay of an older message
+• Ensures that the received message is not a replay of an older message.

 3. Port publishes an invoked WEBHOOK via a POST request to https://{JENKINS_URL}/generic-webhook-trigger/invoke